Overview

 Facilities

-- Café/tea‑room with picnic area
+- Café/tea‑room with indoor seating and a picnic area outdoors

 - Accessible toilet and level‑access routes throughout the house and garden

-- Dogs welcome on lead (one‑pawprint rating)
+- Dogs welcome on lead in the grounds (one‑pawprint rating)

 - Wheelchair‑friendly paths in the garden and along the Lady’s Mile walk

-Getting There Ardress House is a short drive from Portadown (approximately 5 km).
-Public transport options include local bus services from Portadown to Annaghmore; the nearest train station is Portadown, with regular services to Belfast and Dublin.
-For those arriving by air, Belfast International Airport is about 45 km away.
+- Public transport: local bus services run from Portadown to Annaghmore; the nearest train station is Portadown with regular services to Belfast and Dublin.

 Enjoy a day of art, history and countryside charm at Ardress House – a place where the past is lived, not just displayed.